Crime Hot-Spot Modeling via Topic Modeling and Relative Density Estimation: Introduction

-{\it Contributions.} Our work is the first to analyze the spatial distributions of groups of crime incidents and identify crime hot-spots based on groupings generated from documents that describe these incidents.
-We take topics generated from unsupervised machine learning algorithms that are run on a large corpus of narratives and then analyze the spatial distributions of the clusters of documents created by the topics.
+Our work is the first to identify the spatial distributions of grouping of police incidents and generate relative event densities of topics based on documents that describe these incidents.
+We consider topics generated from two clustering algorithms (Latent Dirichlet Allocation \cite{blei2003} and Non-negative Matrix Factorization \cite{lee1999}) which are run on a large corpus of narratives.
+We then evaluate the consistency of identified topics and model performance based on geographical hot-spot detection.
+Finally, we analyze the spatial distributions of the clusters of incidents created by the topics.

-\begin{itemize} \item We propose and implement a method to estimate incident density ratio to get a more accurate understanding of geographical crime hot-spots. \item We use unsupervised learning techniques as a data analysis tool to assist in evaluating a large corpus of documents in order to understand latent information about police incidents at scale. \item We evaluate model performance based on geographical hot-spot detection. \end{itemize}

-Most previous work in the area of topic modeling for police incident narrative data has been performed on data from the Los Angeles Police Department.
-Our first contribution is showing that these techniques also yield good (although sometimes different) results on a similar data set from a different area.
-We show that we can use these tools to give insight into latent trends in the data and get some key findings about large groups of documents without having to analyze each one.
-This allows us to understand some underlying truths about crime topics and trends in a way that is relatively computationally inexpensive and does not require highly complex models.

-To get further insight, we propose a framework to estimate the density ratio of a particular type of incident with respect to all incidents at a given point.
-This allows us to model the density ratio for incidents of each topic across the city, and combined with kernel smoothing, we can visualize these results to observe more accurate trends in the data.

-We use this framework to extend the ideas of Pandey and Mohler \cite{pandey2017} to evaluate models on geographical trends for each topic generated by the models.
-We give a qualitative analysis for the spatial density ratio estimates for each of the topics learned by the models and use it as a key factor in concluding how well each model works.
-The density ratio also allows us to visually compare different topics from the same model or topics from different models at a glance.